zhiyiYo/PyQt-Fluent-Widgets/docs/source/theme.md

 * `Theme.DARK`: Dark theme
 * `Theme.AUTO`: Follow system theme.
 If the system theme cannot be detected, the light theme will be used.

-When the theme changes, `qconfig` will emit the `themeChanged` signal.
+When the theme changes, the config instance managed by `qconfig` (i.e., the config object passed in using the `qconfig.load()` method) will emit the `themeChanged` signal.

 ### Theme color
 You can use `setThemeColor()` method to change the theme color of PyQt-Fluent-Widgets.
 This method accepts the following three types of parameters: